-Tucked away in a side street just off the bustling Mother Theresa Boulevard, the main pedestrian throughfare in Pristina, Bubble Pub is indistinguishable from all the other cafes and bars around Kosovo’s capital, at least at first sight.
-But Bubble is not like other bars: as the first-ever LGBT+ bar in Kosovo, it provides a much-needed safe space for the queer community to gather and express itself.
+Tucked away in a side street just off the bustling Mother Theresa Boulevard, the main pedestrian thoroughfare in Pristina, Bubble Pub is indistinguishable from all the other cafes and bars around Kosovo’s capital, at least at first sight.
+But Bubble is not like other bars: as the first-ever LGBTQI+ bar in Kosovo, it provides a much-needed safe space for the queer community to gather and express itself.

 “Participants were supposed to hide their faces, but I didn’t want to.
 I wanted my face to be seen and my voice to be heard.”
-The documentary got more than 70,000 views and Lendi became one of the faces of queer activism in Kosovo.
+The documentary got more than 70,000 views and Lend became one of the faces of queer activism in Kosovo.

 “At the beginning we were trying to convey very basic messages, like ‘Love is love’.
 It was the first time the movement was having a more public profile, and we were trying not only to get society to accept us, but to get members of the community to accept themselves and other members,” he explains, recalling how some queer people struggled to understand the concept of being transgender.

-He soon decided to build a physical space for the LGBT+ community to meet, socialise and organise, but the idea of opening a pub was outside the scope of many traditional donors.
+He soon decided to build a physical space for the LGBTQI+ community to meet, socialise and organise, but the idea of opening a pub was outside the scope of many traditional donors.
 Eventually, EED funding allowed Bubble to open in April 2022.

-Lendi has decorated the space with black walls and colourful lights.
+Lend has decorated the space with black walls and colourful lights.
 A graffiti outside depicts a young woman sitting on a rainbow bubble - a moving tribute to a member of the local community, a transgender woman who committed suicide.

-Lendi has now put together a weekly schedule of drag shows, live music, poetry readings, and other events that allow the bar to turn a profit while also giving a space for community members to express themselves and be financially compensated for their performances.
+Lend has now put together a weekly schedule of drag shows, live music, poetry readings, and other events that allow the bar to turn a profit while also giving a space for community members to express themselves and be financially compensated for their performances.

-The situation for LGBT+ people in Kosovo is difficult across the board, with an attempt by Prime Minister Albin Kurti to introduce same-sex civil unions thwarted by the Parliament in March last year.
+The situation for LGBTQI+ people in Kosovo is difficult across the board, with an attempt by Prime Minister Albin Kurti to introduce same-sex civil unions thwarted by the Parliament in March last year.
 Trans people face additional challenges as no clinics perform gender reassignment surgery in Kosovo.
 “People usually have to travel to North Macedonia for the procedure,” says Lendi.
 Hormone therapy is also rarely offered in Kosovo.

 Changing first names in ID documents to match one’s gender identity is also complicated.
 In 2020, transgender activist Blert Morina won a landmark case in the Constitutional Court, with judges approving his documents change.
 However, this right has not been enshrined in a law, so each individual wishing to change their name and sex on their documents has to go through a lawsuit – something not many can afford or want to go through.